aaronvincent/nuFATE/README.md

 ![nuFATE Logo](/resources/nufate.png)

-nuFATE is a code that rapidly calculates the attenuated neutrino flux as a function of energy, neutrino flavor and zenith angle, due to the earth's opacity, for neutrino energies above 1 TeV.
+nuFATE is a code that rapidly calculates the attenuated neutrino flux as a function of energy, neutrino flavor and zenith angle, due to the earth's opacity.
 The software as implemented employs a user-specified power-law isotropic neutrino flux, the STW105 reference earth model, and neutrino-nucleon cross sections computed with the CT10nlo PDF distribution.
 The attenuation rates can be used to calculate the upgoing nu and nubar fluxes for high-energy neutrino observatories such as IceCube or ANTARES.
 Full description is available here: https://arxiv.org/abs/1706.09895

 Prerequisites
 -------------